berserkhmdvhb/charfinder/docs/matching.md

 # Matching Logic in CharFinder

 This document provides a deep technical reference for the core matching behavior in **CharFinder**.
-It explains exact and fuzzy matching logic, CLI argument influence, default behavior, scoring algorithms, modes, hybrid logic, and diagnostic capabilities.
+It explains exact and fuzzy matching logic, CLI argument influence, default behavior, scoring algorithms, hybrid logic, diagnostics, and result representations.

 ---

 ## 1. Overview

 CharFinder searches Unicode character names using **exact** and/or **fuzzy** matching.
-This logic is triggered via CLI commands or internal API calls, governed by a `SearchConfig`.
+The process is governed by a `SearchConfig` structure and influenced by CLI arguments or API parameters.
+Normalization is always applied, ensuring robust and consistent comparisons across character names.

 ---